 XB-1 requires high-precision custom parts which hold their shape and strength under extreme temperatures and loads.
 We’ve developed novel techniques for precise carbon part fabrication, enabling XB-1’s skin to be accurate within the width of a human hair.

 After initial taxi tests at our Centennial, Colorado headquarters, XB-1 will be transported to Mojave, California for a rigorous flight test campaign.
-Initial flights focus on takeoff, climb, subsonic cruise, approach, and landing—followed by supersonic flights in 2020.
+Initial flights focus on takeoff, climb, subsonic cruise, approach, and landing.

 Meet our Chief Test Pilot

 Bill “Doc” Shoemaker is a naval aviator and graduate of the United States Naval Test Pilot School.
 He piloted the first flight of the Block II F/A-18 Super Hornet and was Chief Test Pilot at Zee.Aero.
 He holds a PhD in Aeronautics and Astronautics from Stanford University, has flown more than 5,000 hours in 50 aircraft types, and has 900 carrier arrested landings.